 In 2011, the Veterans Memorial Parkway was dedicated as official, and additional, City of La Mesa recognition for La Mesa’s military members and their families.
 The City of La Mesa rededicated Fletcher Parkway as La Mesa’s official Veterans Memorial Parkway.
 In tribute to La Mesa veterans organizations, the City selected the Captain of O.K.
-Ingram Ship Post #1774, Jack Porath (who later also became the Commander of Post 282), to lead the event which was well attended by the public and members of Post 282, VFW Ship 1774, and AMVETS 1775 as well as many other veteran and private organizations in San Diego.
+Ingram Ship Post #1774, Jack Porath (who later also became the Commander of Post 282 on 1 July 2014), to lead the event.
+It was well attended by the public and members of all of the organizations resident in the Post's facility as well as other veterans and the San Diego Vietnam Veterans Association.

-La Mesa Post 282 has now been in La Mesa for over 90 years.
-Since its founding in 1923, there have been fluctuations in membership as the veteran population and their interests change.
-But, the La Mesa Post is thriving, searching for new members, and helping both the community of La Mesa and the Legionnaires of La Mesa Post 282.
+La Mesa Post 282 has cvontinued in La Mesa since the official Charter date of 28 June 1923.
+The Post has positioned itself for growth and shall so remain for many more years.
+Since its founding, there have been fluctuations in membership as the veteran population and their interests change.
+But, the La Mesa Post is thriving, searching for new members (membership criteria changed in July 2019 to allow anyone who served our country for one day since 7 Dec 1941 to the present), and is helping both the community of La Mesa and the membership.
 On 20 Jan 2011, the Veterans of Foreign Wars O.K.
-Ingram Ship Post #1774 and American Veterans Post 1775 joined us in our facility due to permanent storm damage to their facility that they had been leasing.
+Ingram Ship Post #1774 and American Veterans Post 1775 joined us in our facility due to permanent storm damage to their then leased building on University Avenue.
 Some of our programs are now shared with these other veterans organizations resident in our facility, thus benefitting us all.
 Meal offerings are rotated among the organizations, allowing for increased participation.

 La Mesa Post 282 will continue to take part in wide array of community betterment efforts and civic programs.
 There have been school awards to students of Grossmont High School and La Mesa Grammar Schools.
-Boys have been sent to Boys’ State in Sacramento, with all expenses paid.
-Numerous other youth programs have evolved over the years such as boy scouts and Junior ROTC.
-There are many other programs of benefit to the veterans and their families, both living and deceased.
+Boys and Girls have been sent to Boys/Girls State in Sacramento, with all expenses paid.
+Numerous other youth programs have evolved over the years such as boy scouts, Junior ROTC, and American Legion Baseball (started in 2018 and steadily expanding).
+There are many other programs as well that benefit veterans and their families, both living and deceased.